TRADITIONAL SASH WINDOWS

 Traditional Timber Sliding Sash Windows

-Our Traditional Sash windows are almost identical to the windows made over 100 years ago, albeit with double-glazing and modern weather-seals to keep the heat in and draughts out.
-The timber sashes glide effortlessly up and down, perfectly counter-balanced by individually-made lead or steel weights, hidden within the outer frame and connected via attractive brass pulley wheels.
+Our Traditional Sash windows are almost identical to the windows made over 100 years ago, albeit with thermally efficient glazing and high-performance weather-seals to keep the heat in and draughts out.
+The timber sashes glide effortlessly up and down, perfectly counter-balanced by individually-made lead or steel weights, hidden within the outer frame and connected via attractive pulley wheels.

 The weather seals have been specially selected to provide a low-friction seal around the sashes, allowing smooth movement whilst forming a barrier against wind and rain.
-These are hard-wearing compressible seals, not the cheap brush-pile draught excluder-type seals synonymous with poor quality windows.
+These are hard-wearing compressible seals rather than low-cost brush-pile draught excluder-type seals which flatten very quickly and which are synonymous with windows of poor quality.

-Brass or chrome fasteners close the window, cleverly aligning both sashes and drawing them together against their seals whilst matching hook lifts provide lifting points for moving the sash.
-All of these windows are supplied with sash-stop security which prevents the windows from being opened from outside.
+There is a wide range of fasteners for the window, available in a range of finishes including brass, chrome, bronze & pewter.
+These cleverly aligning both sashes and draw them together against their seals whilst matching hook lifts provide lifting points for moving the sash.
+For a truly authentic appearance hook rings to the top sash and D-handles on the outside can complete the look.
+All of these sash windows are available with a choice of sash-stops which only permit limited opening of the sashes unless full-opening is required and optional locking fasteners which prevent the windows from being opened from outside.

-These timber sash windows can be supplied with one opening sash, two opening sashes or none and in both rectangular and arched frames to match the existing arrangements.
+These timber sash windows can be supplied with one opening sash, two opening sashes or none and in both rectangular and shaped frames to match the existing window aperture.

 There are various optional sash horn designs which can be shaped onto the inner and outer sashes.